-The Panel is a committee of the Western Australian Planning Commission (WAPC) and was formally established on 3 April 2019 in accordance with the Planning and Development Act 2005 (clause 1, schedule 2).
-It is administered by the Office of the Government Architect.
+The Panel functions as a committee of the Western Australian Planning Commission (WAPC) and was formally established on 3 April 2019 in accordance with the Planning and Development Act 2005 (Schedule 2, clause 1).
+It is administered by the Design Review Support Team within the Design and Built Environment directorate, Department of Planning Lands and Heritage.

-Chaired by the Government Architect, the design review Panel provides advice to government agencies, decision-makers and proponents, including the WA Planning Commission.
+Chaired by the Government Architect, the design review Panel provides advice to government agencies, proponents and decision-makers, including the WAPC.

 Projects eligible for review by the State Design Review Panel include significant or strategic public works, infrastructure projects and other major development proposals.
 Statutory decision-makers may also refer significant private sector projects for consideration by the Panel.

-The Government Architect and the Chairman of the WAPC will determine which projects are accepted for review.
+The Government Architect and the WAPC Chairman will determine which projects are accepted for review.
 Consideration will be given to the following factors when determining whether a referral to the State Design Review Panel is approved:

 - Location: the project is located in an area that has particular importance and/or sensitivity, whether this be historic, environmental, or relating to a particular character or use